Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/shared-chat/sub-gift.md

 ---
 title: Shared Sub Gift
-description: Triggered when a user gifts a subscription in the shared chat
+description: Triggered When a User Gifts a Subscription in a Shared Chat
 twitchService: EventSub
 version: 0.2.5
 variables: